ctrath/roks-multirouter/README.md

 	-no body in request-
 ```

-So, in order to prevent the default ingress controller from access the default namespace and only serve up the console, we'll add a
+So, in order to prevent the default ingress controller from accessing the default namespace and only serve up the console, we'll add a
-namespace selector the default ingress controller and also annotate the openshift-console namespace.
+namespace selector to the default ingress controller and also annotate the openshift-console namespace.

 `kubectl edit ingresscontroller -n openshift-ingress-operator default`

 Add the namespaceSelector to look something like this and save the ingressController resource:
 ```